Ex cop links Philippine leader to killings in Senate inquiry

-MANILA, Philippines (AP) — A retired Philippine officer has linked President Rodrigo Duterte, when he was a mayor, and his men to nearly 200 killings, including of foreign drug suspects, that the officer and other members of a so-called death squad allegedly carried out.
+MANILA, Philippines (AP) — A retired Philippine officer on Monday linked President Rodrigo Duterte, when he was a mayor, and his men to nearly 200 killings, including of foreign drug suspects, that the officer and other members of a so-called death squad allegedly carried out.

-Arturo Lascanas made the allegations at the start of a nationally televised Senate inquiry Monday.
+Arturo Lascanas made the allegations at the start of a televised Senate inquiry, where pro-administration senators grilled him on his statements, including his 2016 Senate testimony where he denied Duterte, as Davao city mayor, ordered killings of drug suspects by him and other gunmen by the purported “Davao Death Squad.”

 Most Read Stories